tewk/interface-types/proposals/interface-types/linking/Explainer.md

 ### Determinate module import linking

-Before we can see how first-class modules address the use cases, there is a problem to be solved that requires fundamentally extending the instantiation process.
-The problem is that, without any extension, module imports force all otherwise-private dependencies to be propagated to their clients.
+Before we can see how first-class modules address the use cases, there is one more problem to be solved: module imports force all otherwise-private dependencies to be propagated to their clients.

 To see the problem, let's look at the dependency diagram from the [dynamic shared-everything linking use case](#dynamic-shared-everything-linking):